westonkl/InterviewPrep/README.md

 **Elastic File System (EFS):** a network file system (NFS), that is scalable and fully managed by AWS.
 Amazon EFS is designed to provide massively parallel shared access to thousands of Amazon EC2 instances.
 Customers can use EFS to lift-and-shift existing enterprise applications to the AWS Cloud.
 Other use cases: big data analytics, web serving and content management, application development and testing, media workflows, database backups, and container storage.
 EFS is a regional service storing data within and across multiple (AZs) for high availability and durability.
 Amazon EC2 instances can access your file system across AZs, regions, and VPCs, while on-premises servers can access using AWS Direct Connect or AWS VPN.
 Not supported for Windows EC2 Instances.

 **FSx:** see above EFS.
-Comparable to EFS but built on Windows Server and supports Windows EC2, as well as Linux and MacOS Compute Instances.
+Comparable to EFS but built on Windows Server and supports Windows EC2, Linux, and MacOS Compute Instances.

 **Identity and Access Management (IAM):** AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions.